 - When considering any medication or intensification of treatment, patients and families should always consider the potential risks and burdens of treatment.
 Although SPRINT-Senior did not find that adverse events were more common in the intensively-treated group, some research has linked antihypertensive treatment to falls.
 Intensive treatment also requires taking more medication every day, which some older adults might find burdensome.

-- Last but not least: If the goal is to reduce the risk of cardiovascular disease and death, we should not forget to include non-drug approaches, such as exercise, a healthy diet, and stress-reduction.
+- Last but not least: If the goal is to reduce the risk of cardiovascular disease and death, we should not forget to include non-drug approaches, such as exercise, a healthy diet, and stress reduction.
 For instance, a randomized trial of the Mediterranean Diet found that this diet reduced cardiovascular events.
 Such non-pharmacological approaches are important because they benefit health and well-being in many ways, and we shouldn’t lose sight of them as we tinker to keep BP low with medications.

 Still wondering if SPRINT means you need a change in BP medications for an older relative or yourself?

-Here’s an article in which I’ll explain a process you can use, to work with your doctors and figure out whether you are likely to benefit from a change: 6 Steps to Better High Blood Pressure Treatment for Older Adults.
+Here’s an article in which I explain a process you can use, to work with your doctors and figure out whether you are likely to benefit from a change: 6 Steps to Better High Blood Pressure Treatment for Older Adults.

 Nicole Didyk, MD says